Oink! (comics)

 Oink! was a British comic book magazine for children which was published from 3 May 1986 to 22 October 1988.
 It set out to be deliberately anarchic, reminiscent of Viz but for children.
 The creators also cited Mad magazine as a major influence.

 Part of its difference in the marketplace was that it attracted writers and cartoonists from a wide range of previous disciplines.
 It was devised, launched and edited by Patrick Gallagher, Private Eye regular contributor Tony Husband and Mark Rodgers, although within the fiction of the comic it was "edited" by a character called Uncle Pigg (similar to 2000 AD's Tharg the Mighty).
 The comic also followed 2000 AD's lead in crediting its contributors for their work, still a rarity in British comics at that time.
-Featured artists and writers included Husband's Private Eye colleague David Haldane, ex-The Fall member and future BBC Radio 1 radio host Marc "Lard" Riley, Malcolm Douglas, Brickman creator Lew Stringer, future Beano writer/artist Kev F Sutherland, future Marvel artist, writer and editor & current SpongeBob SquarePants Magazine editor David Leach, future Financial Times cartoonist Jeremy Banks, and satirical media commentator-to-be Charlie Brooker.
+Featured artists and writers included comedian Bard of Timperely and aspiring pop star Frank Sidebottom aka Chris Sievey, Husband's Private Eye colleague David Haldane, ex-The Fall member and future BBC Radio 1 radio host Marc "Lard" Riley, Malcolm Douglas, Brickman creator Lew Stringer, future Beano writer/artist Kev F Sutherland, future Marvel artist, writer and editor and SpongeBob SquarePants Magazine editor David Leach, future Financial Times cartoonist Jeremy Banks, and satirical media commentator-to-be Charlie Brooker.
 Viz founders Davy Thorp and Chris Donald also contributed some one-off strips, as did The Beano's Tom Paterson and John Geering.
-Illustrator Steve McGarry was an occasional contributor, including creating front covers for two issues.
+Illustrator Steve McGarry was an occasional contributor, including creating front covers for three issues.